arpa2/DNS-mixer/doc/acl-rules.md

     name example._
     name **._

+In other situations, a more localised notion of a zone apex and/or `NS` references may be needed for locally defined zone apexes; we shall write these as `__` but it is worth noting how expensive such rules are; they may all need to be recomputed when adding a zone that overlaps another,

+    name www.__
+    name **.__

 Names may start with a wildcard to match any concrete name supplied by the resource record but not the wildcard itself,